oslab-swrc/RECIPE/README.md

-## Modified RECIPE to prifile with pmperf
+## Modified RECIPE to profile with pmperf
 We had added profiling code to the ycsb benchmark in RECIPE.
 This version of RECIPE requires [pmperf](https://github.com/oslab-swrc/pmperf) to build.